-We will experience Kenya’s dynamic capital and urban center Nairobi.
-We will visit the remote forest area of western Kenya, overnighting on Lake Victoria and exploring the birthplace of humanity.
-We will meet members of the famous Maasai tribe and safari in word class game parks.
-We will build relationships with grassroots community leaders committed to overcoming the heartbreaking poverty of the region.
-We will foster a network of support and learn how to become responsible global citizens.
+From Kenya’s dynamic capital and urban center Nairobi, to the remote forest area of western Kenya, and on to the lush wildness of Tanzania, this unique journey to Africa is the experience of a lifetime.
+We overnight on Lake Victoria, meet members of the famous Maasai tribe, and safari in word-class game parks.
+We build relationships with grassroots community leaders committed to overcoming the heartbreaking poverty of the region.
+Above all, we foster a network of support and learn how to become responsible global citizens.
 The African Journey is a remarkable opportunity to make your world bigger!

 Cost for 19 days: $2850